williaml12/william-website/README.md

   **[View Project](https://github.com/williaml12/Vehicle-Edge-Application)**

 - **Door-Security-System**
   Contribute to design and develop on home security system.
-Users will get alert when they appoach to the door that set with sensor for detection.
+Users will get alert when they appoach to the door that set with sensor for detection. <br />
       **[View Project](https://github.com/williaml12/Door-Security-System)**

 - **“OcuTrack”: Personal Eye Tracking Profile**
-  Design and develop a computer vision system for tracking athlete eye movement to detect and diagnose abnormalities that may indicate concussion or mild Traumatic Brain Injury (TBI).
+  Design and develop a computer vision system for tracking athlete eye movement to detect and diagnose abnormalities that may indicate concussion or mild Traumatic Brain Injury (TBI). <br />
       **[View Project](https://github.com/williaml12/-OcuTrack-Personal-Eye-Tracking-Profile-Eye-Tracking-)**

 ## Skills